 In Don DeLillo’s Mao II (1991), a novelist named Bill Gray is talking to a Maoist named George Haddad, who likens novelists to terrorists and revolutionaries like Mao Zedong.
 George claims that terrorists/revolutionaries and novelists both live outside mainstream society; he says that terrorists and novelists both “understand the secret life, the rage that underlies all obscurity and neglect.”
 In an increasing complex world, people seek order and coherent narratives (which accounts for endless conspiracy theories and cults), and novelists and revolutionaries offer it to them.
-But Bill Gray rejects this argument.
+But Bill Gray, who may be speaking for Don DeLillo at this point, rejects this argument.
 He says,

 “Even if I could see the need for absolute authority, my work would draw me away.
 The experience of my own consciousness tells me how autocracy fails, how total control wrecks the spirit, how my characters deny my efforts to own them completely, how I need internal dissent, self-argument, how the world squashes me the minute I think it’s mine.”Don DeLillo (1991).
 Mao II, p.
 159